MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queryweakconsistency.md

 **Returns**

-The command sets the cluster query weak consistency policy object (overriding any current policy defined, if any) and then returns the output of the corresponding [.show cluster policy query_weak_consistency](#show-cluster-policy-query_weak_consistency) command.
+The command sets the cluster query weak consistency policy (overriding any current policy defined, if any) and then returns the output of the corresponding [.show cluster policy query_weak_consistency](#show-cluster-policy-query_weak_consistency) command.